 - Polls and quizzes

 - User Surveys

-- E-commerce (from managing single-item ordering with PayPal buttons, to full e-commerce stores with shopping carts, invoicing, recurring payments, coupon codes, etc …)
+- E-commerce (from setting up single-item ordering with PayPal buttons, to complete e-commerce with online shopping carts, payment processing, recurring billing, discount codes, etc …)

 - Social sharing buttons

 - Image galleries (with rotating images, lightboxes, etc.)

 - Language translation plugins (e.g. you can instantly change all content on your site from English to Spanish)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

 - Customer interactivity – contest, live chat, currency conversion, etc.